All Episodes

 Well, I'm sorry, but isn't this what you wanted to happen to the party?

-Now, I know a lot of Tea Party people are not unhappy that a Republican Party may be in the process of uh imploding and then have to be put back together again.
+Now, I know a lot of Tea Party people are not unhappy that a Republican Party may be in the process of imploding and then have to be put back together again.

-But I'm talking about establishment Republican types.
+But I'm talking about establishment, Republican types.

 Well, by definition, you are helping whatever your fear is happening to the Republican parties.